-- 1. To review the Company's financial reporting process to ensure that it is accurate and adequate; - 2.
-To review the Company's internal control system and internal audit system to ensure that they are suitable and efficient, to determine an internal audit unit's independence, as well as to approve the appointment, transfer and dismissal of the chief of an internal audit unit or any other unit in charge of an internal audit; - To review the Company's compliance with the securities and exchange regulations, regulations of the Stock Exchange of Thailand, and laws relating to the Company's business; - 4.
-To consider, select, removal and nominate an independent person to be the Company's auditor, and to propose such person's remuneration, as well as to attend a non-management meeting with an auditor at least once a year; - 5.
+- To review the Company's financial reporting process to ensure that it is accurate and adequate; - 2.
+To review the Company's internal control system and internal audit system to ensure that they are suitable and efficient, to determine an internal audit unit's independence, as well as to approve the appointment, transfer and dismissal of the chief of an internal audit unit or any other unit in charge of an internal audit; - To review the Company's compliance with the securities and exchange regulations, regulations of the Stock Exchange of Thailand, and laws relating to the Company's business; - To consider, select, removal and nominate an independent person to be the Company's auditor, and to propose such person's remuneration, as well as to attend a nonmanagement meeting with an auditor at least once a year; - 5.
 To review connected transactions, or transactions that may lead to conflicts of interests, to ensure that they are in compliance with the law and the Exchange's regulations, and are reasonable and for the highest benefit of the Company; - 6.
 To prepare, and to disclose in the Company's annual report, an audit committee's report that is signed by the audit committee's chairman and consist of at least the following information: - (a) an opinion on the accuracy, completeness and creditability of the Company's financial report, - (b) an opinion on the adequacy of the Company's internal control system, - (c) an opinion on the compliance with the laws on securities and exchange, the Exchange's regulations, or the laws relating to the Company's business, - (d) an opinion on the suitability of the external auditor, - (e) an opinion on the transactions that may lead to conflicts of interests, - (f) the number of the audit committee meetings, and the attendance of such meetings by each committee member, - (g) an opinion or overview comment received by the audit committee from its performance of duties in accordance with the charter, and - (h) other transactions which, according to the audit committee's opinion, should be known to the shareholders and general investors, subject to the scope of duties and responsibilities assigned by the Company's board of directors. - 7.
 To perform any other act as assigned by the Company's board of directors, with the approval of the audit committee.

 All three Audit Committee Members are Independent Directors who are all qualified to review the financial reports.
-Dr Peter Weldon, the Chairman of the Audit Committee, is highly experienced having worked with several international companies.
-Dr Weldon had ever been chairman of a company in Hong Kong and served as a director in other companies in Hong Kong and the Philippines.
+Mr. Surong Bulakul, the Chairman of the Audit Committee is highly experienced having worked with several international companies, Thai Listed Companies and large government organization.
+Currently he has served on Board of Commissioner PT Chandra Asri Petrochemical Tbk, Indonesia.
+Member of the Audit Committee of Listed Companies and Vice Chairman of the Thai Chamber of Commerce.